How to make customer service accessible

 - include information on how you will handle situations where a support person is required for health or safety reasons

-Your organisation can only require a support person to accompany a person with a disability:
+Your organization may only require a support person to accompany a person with a disability:

 - in very limited circumstances, and